-“Get UP, cuntbag!”
+“Get up, cuntbag!”
 Holly ran toward the entrance.
-“They’re taking our supplies!”
+“They’re stealing our supplies!”

 Senkilo’s Cannon formed around her arm in yellow-red slashes, marking the night with thaumaturgic brilliance.
-She shot two rounds at them but her aim was off; both shots streaked past, shrinking into bright dots of light before they exploded against a distant mesa.
+She shot two rounds at them but her aim was off; both shots streaked past the fleeing barbarians, shrinking into bright dots of light before they exploded against a distant mesa.

 “Goddammit!”
 Holly raged.
 “Come on Estilian, we need to saddle up and—”

 “And what?”
-He was sitting up in his bedroll, his gaze dull and vacant.
+He was sitting up in his bedroll, gazing dull at the wall.
 “We don’t have the resources to mount a chase.
 Even if we did, it would invite peril and madness.
-There are forces in the Territories that twist minds and bend souls.”
+There are forces in the Territories that would twist our minds and bend our souls.”
 He dropped his head and muttered, “Though in our case, that may not be relevant.
-We gave up our souls the instant we ate Lorgp—”
+We gave up our souls when we ate Lorgp—”

 “Oh spare me the bullshit!”
 Holly spat.
 “We did what we had to!
-He would have done the same, if any of us had gotten gutshot!”
+He would have done the same, asshole!”

 “No.” Estilian’s head remained bowed.
 “He would not have consumed his fellow warriors.
 As savage as he was, he still upheld the Indashi code.”